menelaoszetas1990/Pro_Angular_6_Sports_Store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Runing the project

+Run the command `ng serve --port 3000 --open`

+## Running the RESTful Web Service

+Run at at a new command prompt `npm run json` inside the SportsStore folder